-One advantage of the accelerated option is the opportunity to partake in the school’s two-part consulting practicum project, which includes the “Social Enterprise Consulting Practicum” and the “Global Practicum” capstone courses—each lasting 14 weeks.
-In the former practicum, students work with local nonprofit organizations to identify strategies in such areas as branding, funding, and membership retention.
-Alternatively, the latter practicum entails working with a multinational corporation to gain firsthand experience analyzing market issues.
+One advantage of the accelerated option is the opportunity to partake in the school’s three-part capstone project, which includes the “Social Enterprise Consulting Practicum,” “Global Practicum,” and “Global Strategic Management” courses—each lasting 14 weeks.
+In the “Social Enterprise Consulting Practicum,” students work with local nonprofit organizations to identify strategies in such areas as branding, funding, and membership retention.
+Alternatively, the latter two courses entail working with a multinational corporation to gain firsthand experience analyzing market issues.
 VSB also hosts a variety of elective international immersion courses, through which students may travel abroad over winter break or during the summer.